Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 A hyperbola is the basis for solving trilateration problems, the task of locating a point from the differences in its distances to given points — or, equivalently, the difference in arrival times of synchronized signals between the point and the given points.
 Such problems are important in navigation, particularly on water; a ship can locate its position from the difference in arrival times of signals from GPS transmitters.

 Here are some examples of hyperbolas in the real world.

 Hyperbolas may be seen in many sundials.
 Every day, the sun revolves in a circle on the celestial sphere, and its rays striking the point on a sundial traces out a cone of light.
 The intersection of this cone with the horizontal plane of the ground forms a conic section.
-The angle between the ground plane and the sunlight cone depends on where you are on the Earth, and the axial tilt of Earth, which changes seasonally.
+The angle between the ground plane and the sunlight cone depends on where you are and the axial tilt of Earth, which changes seasonally.
 At most populated latitudes and at most times of the year, this conic section is a hyperbola.